How to Post to TikTok via API (2026 Guide)

 • creator_username and creator_avatar_url — Must be shown in your UI before posting

-• privacy_level_options — The allowed privacy levels for this creator’s account
+• privacy_level_options — The allowed privacy levels for this creator’s account.
+Your post request must use a value from this array

-• max_video_post_duration_sec — The maximum video length allowed for this creator
+• max_video_post_duration_sec — The maximum video length allowed for this creator.
+Use this to validate video length before uploading

 Rate limit: 20 requests per minute per user access token.